-For some clinicians the focus on tumour-agnostic therapies is unjustifiably overshadowing other areas of cancer treatment.
+For some clinicians, the focus on tumour-agnostic therapies is unjustifiably overshadowing other areas of cancer treatment.
 The issue has sparked differences in opinion in the oncology community.
 An analysis by Vinay Prasad at the Oregon Health & Science University in Portland found that only about 9% of patients with metastatic cancer will be eligible for a genome-targeted drug, and just 5% will benefit from the therapy.
 He says the enthusiasm surrounding the promise of precision medicine needs to be tempered (Marquart J et al. JAMA Oncol 2018).

 Others say that a growing number of patients will benefit as more tumour-agnostic therapies are approved.
-In a recent Science article, oncologist David Hyman reported that Memorial Sloan Kettering Cancer Centre, in New York, had tested tumours of more than 25,000 patients: 15% could already be matched to an FDA-approved drug; a further 10% could be matched to drugs in clinical trials, and a further 10-15% to drugs currently in pre-clinical animal trials.
+In a Science article (published online 24 April 2018), oncologist David Hyman reported that Memorial Sloan Kettering Cancer Center, in New York, had tested tumours of more than 25,000 patients: 15% could already be matched to an FDA-approved drug; a further 10% could be matched to